Jiauyan/Jiauyan/README.md

 I’m a **final-year Software Engineering student at Universiti Malaya (UM)** with a wealth of knowledge through various relevant school courses and projects.

-## Projects 🔭
-- **Fitness Planner and Recommendation System**
-  A web application designed to provide and recommend fitness training programs for university students.

-- **Department of Statistics Malaysia (DOSM) Project**
-  A frontend development project aimed at creating digital solutions for monitoring national economic performance.

-- **Travel Blog**
-  A web application that allows travelers to document and share their travel experiences.

 ## Technical Skills 🛠

 ### 📚 Languages